LGlawion/spateGAN_ERA5/README.md

 - Running the pre-trained spateGAN-ERA5 model

-- Visualizing high-resolution rain fields
+- Visualizing and comparison of high-resolution rain field predictions to rainfall observations